valbub/python-radix/README.md

 # python-radix

-This is a project that will help you to put number to a new radix.
-Current version will work with radixes from 2 to 36.
+This is a project that helps you to put number to a new radix.
+Current version works with radixes from 2 to 36.